Ravindranath-Chaluvadi/hello/README.md

-its a sampleone for learnign
+its a sample one for learning